-• Promotion of affiliation to and use of Bim in users from the Programa Juntos in Catacaos, Piura The Programa Juntos in Catacaos, Piura, the National Program for Direct Support for the Poorest Population - Juntos promotes access to health and education services for the poorest families in the country, was chosen for a pilot program to disseminate the use of Bim in 5 hamlets in the district of Catacaos, department of Piura, in 2016.
-The pilot was supported by the IDB and the implementation support of the company Videza Consultores (www.videnza.org).
+Promotion of affiliation to and use of Bim in users from the Programa Juntos in Catacaos, Piura

+The Programa Juntos in Catacaos, Piura, the National Program for Direct Support for the Poorest Population - Juntos, of the Ministry of Development and Social Inclusion (MIDIS), which promotes access to health and education services for the poorest families in the country, was chosen for a pilot program to disseminate the use of Bim in 5 hamlets in the district of Catacaos, department of Piura, in 2016.

 A group of mothers was trained to use Bim and informed of the system's benefits so that they could teach more people about the product.
-Through the program ¡Afilia Bim!, we provided monetary incentives to affiliate other users and to use Bim for the first time.
+Through the program ¡Afilia Bim!, we provided monetary incentives to affiliate other users and paid commissions on the first use of Bim.